SymfonyCasts/symfony5/sfcasts/ep4-relations/question-tag-fixtures.md

 ## Handling DateTimeImmutable & Faker

 And... it fails!
-But...for an unrelated reason.
+But... for an unrelated reason.
 It says:

 > `QuestionTag::setTaggedAt()` argument 1 must be a `DateTimeImmutable` instance,
 > `DateTime` given.

-This is subtle... related to Faker.
+This is subtle... and related to Faker.
 In Faker, when you say `self::faker()->datetime()`, that returns a `DateTime` object.
 No surprise!

-But if you look at the `QuestionTag` entity, when the `taggedAt` field is set to a `datetime_immutable` Doctrine type.
+But if you look at the `QuestionTag` entity, the `taggedAt` field is set to a `datetime_immutable` Doctrine type.
 This means that, instead of that property being a `DateTime` object, it will be a `DateTimeImmutable` object.
-Really... the same thing... except that `DateTimeImmutable` can't be changed.
+Really... the same thing... except that `DateTimeImmutable` objects can't be changed.

 The point is, the type-hint on the setter is `DateTimeImmutable`... but we're trying to pass a `DateTime` instance... which isn't the same.
 The easiest way to fix